VVoiddd/CMRPC/README.md

 ## Completed

 - **Version 1.0: Commands Loader**
-    - **Released on:** 24/09/2024 at 1:00 AM EST
+    - **Released on:** 09/24/2024 at 1:00 AM EST
-    - **Changes:** Implemented a modular command system, allowing custom commands to be added easily.
+    - **Changes:** Added a modular command loader, allowing custom commands to be added easily.
     - **Bug Fixes:** Fixed minor issues with how commands were being handled.

+- **Version 1.1: Add Better Commands**
+    - **Released on:** 09/24/2024 at 12:45 AM EST
+    - **Changes:** Improved existing commands to provide better functionality and customization options.
+    - **Bug Fixes:** Addressed errors related to command definitions and functionality.

+---